Universities of Saskatchewan and Regina, Johnson-Shoyama Graduate School of Public Policy (JSGS) – MPA and MPP

 Source: At http://www.schoolofpublicpolicy.sk.ca/index.php; http://www.schoolofpublicpolicy.sk.ca/Academic_Programs/MPP.php; http://www.schoolofpublicpolicy.sk.ca/Academic_Programs/MPA.php; and http://www.schoolofpublicpolicy.sk.ca/Academic_Programs/course-curriculums.php (accessed 10 November 2013).

-Page created by: Ian Clark on 10 November 2013 and edited fore the new Atlas on 14 December 2015.
+Page created by: Ian Clark on 10 November 2013 and edited for the new Atlas on 14 December 2015, and updated with a new link for the Courses Offered on 30 November 2019.

 Image: Screenshot of school website on 14 December 2015.